-- A major injury or major trauma that has the potential to cause prolonged disability or death of a member that occurs in a facility licensed by the State to provide publicly funded Behavioral Health Services. - An unexpected death of a member that occurs in a facility licensed by the State to provide publicly funded Behavioral Health Services. - Abuse, neglect, or exploitation or unexpected death of a member (not to include child abuse). - Unauthorized leave of a mentally ill offender or a sexual or violent offender from a mental health facility, secure Community Transition Facilities (i.e., Evaluation and Treatment Centers, Crisis Stabilization Units, Secure Detox Units, and Triage Facilities) that accept involuntary admissions.

-• Any event involving a member that has attracted or is likely to attract media attention.
+- A major injury or major trauma that has the potential to cause prolonged disability or death of a member that occurs in a facility licensed by the State to provide publicly funded Behavioral Health Services. - An unexpected death of a member that occurs in a facility licensed by the State to provide publicly funded Behavioral Health Services. - Abuse, neglect, or exploitation or unexpected death of a member (not to include child abuse). - Unauthorized leave of a mentally ill offender or a sexual or violent offender from a mental health facility, secure Community Transition Facilities (i.e., Evaluation and Treatment Centers, Crisis Stabilization Units, Secure Detox Units, and Triage Facilities) that accept involuntary admissions. - Any event involving a member that has attracted or is likely to attract media attention related to their care and/or services covered.

-Critical Incidents are reported by Anthem within one (1) Business Day in which Anthem becomes aware of the event.
-The report shall include:
+Critical Incidents are reported to the State within one (1) business day in which Anthem becomes aware of the event.
+The report includes: